Board of Directors

 Paul was appointed to the Board in September 2014.
 He has also been a Director of Hub South East Scotland since it was formed in 2010.
 He became its Chief Executive in November 2012.

 Paul is a Chartered Civil Engineer with thirty years experience at executive level in both the public and private sectors and has developed major construction projects both in the UK and overseas.
 Paul is also a Council Member of CBI Scotland.

-Derek is currently Director of Finance with the Highland Council
+Derek is currently Depute Chief Executive and Director of Corporate Resources with the Highland Council

 Derek is a Chartered Public Finance Accountant, and was awarded Fellowship of the Chartered Institute of Public Finance & Accountancy (CIPFA) in 2016.
 He is also an Honours Member of the Institute of Revenues, Rating and Valuation (IRRV).